vercel/next.js/examples/with-stencil/README.md

 Stencil is a compiler that generates Web Components (more specifically, Custom Elements).
 Stencil combines the best concepts of the most popular frameworks into a simple build-time tool.

-In this example we have three workspaces:
+In this example we have two workspaces:

 - **web-app**: A Next.js app
 - **test-component**: A stencil components